Autumn 2026 Trek Offer – Up to 20% Off +9779767998270 info@nepaloutdoorexpeditions.com

 9. Mental Conditioning for the EBC Trek

 The EBC trek is as much mental as it is physical.
 Long walking days, unpredictable weather, and altitude-related discomfort can test your patience and motivation.
-Mental preparedness helps you stay calm, focused, and determined when the trail becomes challenging.
+Mental preparation can help you stay calm, focused, and determined when the trail becomes challenging.

 How to develop mental strength: